Selenium

 1. Deprecation of Desired Capabilities

-Desired capabilities were primarily used in the test script for defining the test environment (browser name, version, operating system) for executing tests on Selenium Grid.
+The test script primarily used Desired Capabilities to define the test environment (browser name, version, operating system) for executing tests on Selenium Grid.
 This has now been replaced with Options.
-It means testers now have to create an Options object, set test requirements, and pass the object to the Driver constructor.
-Below listed are the Options objects that have been included in Selenium 4.0
+This means testers must create an Options object, set test requirements, and pass the object on to the Driver constructor.
+Below are the Options objects that have been included in Selenium 4.0

 Firefox – FirefoxOptions